Spillville Family for 2014 House

-Paul and Meagan Sobolik, with their four-year old daughter, currently live in a small apartment over the bakery in Cresco.
+Paul and Meagan Sobolik, with their four-year old daughter, were living in a small apartment over the bakery in Cresco.
 So when Meagan saw a poster in the Ridgeway gas station about a Habitat home, she pursued the opportunity.
 She completed the application and the family was interviewed.
-Now Winneshiek County Habitat for Humanity announces that the Soboliks are selected as the new partner family for the 2013 home in Ridgeway.
+The Soboliks were selected as the new partner family for the 2013 home in Ridgeway.
 After Paul and Meagan were married in August, Meagan wrote to the Board.
 “Thank you for choosing us for the Habitat house.
 It was the best wedding present ever.”

 Paul works as a truck driver for Bruening Rock Products in Cresco and Megan has begun part-time work at Engen Express in Ridgeway.
 Their daughter, Maycee Mae, attends preschool at Kessel Kids in Cresco.
 The couple has family in both Cresco and Protivin so Ridgeway is a good location for them in which to live.
 Further, their family members can help them meet the requirement to provide 150 hours of “sweat equity” per adult member of the family.
 This can be provided in cooperation with friends and family volunteers.
 For example, Meagan said that her high school-aged brother will use his volunteer time as part of his required 50 hours of community service.